d12frosted/elpa-mirror/gnu/logos-readme.txt

   ⁃ To have quick access to `logos-focus-mode', bind it to a key.
 This
     mode checks the variables `logos-hide-mode-line',
+    `logos-scroll-lock', `logos-variable-pitch',
+    `logos-indicate-buffer-boundaries', `logos-buffer-read-only',
-    `logos-scroll-lock', `logos-variable-pitch' and applies their
-    effects if they are non-nil.
+    `logos-olivetti' (requires `olivetti' package) and applies their effects if they are non-nil.
 Note that everything is buffer-local, so it is possible to use file variables as described in the Emacs manual.

+  [ User options have changed as part of 0.3.0-dev.
+Especially the glue
+    code for Olivetti. ]

   ┌────
   │ (require 'logos)